-It is recommended to request a backup previous to major configuration changes or activity see full process on KBA 2568976 - Instance Database Dump or Backup Request.
+- It is strongly recommended to request a backup prior to major configuration changes or activity (KBA 2568976).

 Data Backup Procedures

-In the event you need a full restore of data to a point in time, clients will typically turn the system off to end users until the restore has been completed.
+- In the event a full restore of data is needed to a point in time, clients typically turn the system off to end users until the restore has been completed.

-Learning and BizX require seperate restore requests to the dedicated module teams KBA 2535588 - Learning Management System - Data Backup Procedures and Restore Process
+Important: Learning Management (LMS) and BizX require seperate restore requests to the dedicated module teams (KBA 2535588).

 How to Request a Restore